-Category C applicants must include an academic collaborator who is their current PhD supervisor.
 Category B applicants may choose to include one academic collaborator from their Research Body.
 This individual may provide intellectual and/or technical contributions to the proposed research or may act in the capacity of a mentor to the Fellow.
 The role of the academic collaborator must be clearly outlined in the proposal.
 The academic collaborator may not receive funding through the grant.

 Clicking on the "Add" button will open a form into which details about the academic collaborator should be completed.
 Ensure that "Academic" is selected in the 'Collaborator Type' drop-down menu.
-Only one academic collaborator may be assigned to the proposal.
 Once details regarding the name and institution of the academic collaborator have been saved it will be possible to upload the academic collaborator's CV (max.
 2 pages) by clicking on the appropriate button.
 A template CV can be downloaded from the programme webpage and must be used.